flipboxfactory/saml-sp/docs/configure/settings.md

 ## Plugin Settings
 You may override the default plugin settings by creating a `/config/saml-sp.php` file.

 View the settings you can override in your project at `/vendor/flipboxfactory/saml-sp/src/models/Settings.php`.
 Each setting has a description of what it does and how to customize it.

 ### EntityID
+The Entity ID is the unique ID for the provider (your Craft instance) and defaults to the default site's base url.
+There are two Entity ID's to understand for Service Provider (again, your Craft instance) and these 2 Entity Ids must match to make things work properly.

+1. System wide Entity ID
+2. Provider Entity ID

+#### System Wide Entity ID
+The system wide Entity ID is the Entity ID of the current environment.
+You can have multiple environments which will change depending on which environment you're on (like your base url changes based on the environment).

-Currently you can edit the EntityID **system wide** a couple ways.
-Note that the value can be an environmental variable so that might be something to consider.
+Currently, you can edit the EntityID system wide a couple ways.

-#### 1. Add a config file in `config/saml-sp.php`.
+##### 1. Add a config file in `config/saml-sp.php`.
 This location lives right next to the `general.php`.
 Below is an example file contents.

 ```php